Codeflash is installed and configured on a per-project basis.

 1. Enter your Codeflash API key:

-After you have answered these questions, Codeflash will be configured for your project.
-The configuration will be saved in the pyproject.toml file in the root directory of your project.
-To understand the configuration options, and set more advanced options, see the Configuration page.
+After you have answered these questions, the Codeflash configuration will be saved in the pyproject.toml file.
+To understand the configuration options, and set more advanced options, see the Manual Configuration page.

 Step 4: Install the Codeflash GitHub App